Skip to navigation Skip to content

 Manual processing is required to ensure the:

-• child support periods are aligned
+• CS Periods are aligned

 • the assessments are being accurately reflected and